Work

 • Performance Profiling: Analyzed and optimized CPU performance to maintain real-time frame rates.

-• Parallel Computation: Began transitioning physics computations to GPU via compute shaders to support larger-scale simulations.
+• Parallel Computation: Transitioned physics computations to GPU via compute shaders to support larger-scale simulations.

 • Engine Integration: Embedded the simulation within my own physics engineBark”, improving modularity and system-level understanding of engine architecture.